-- Programs funded in part or in whole with entitlement funds were measured using HUD's performance measurement system. - The City's strong homeless provider network is a particularly important strength of the delivery system, especially the components of the Plan that pertain to the implementation of the 10 year plan to end chronic homelessness in Springfield that was finalized during the prior program year.
+- Programs funded in part or in whole with entitlement funds were measured using HUD's performance measurement system. - Coordination of activities undertaken by multiple city departments toward the goal of neighborhood stabilization. - The City's strong homeless provider network is a particularly important strength of the delivery system, especially the components of the Plan that pertain to the implementation of the 10 year plan to end chronic homelessness in Springfield..